 Art in the Garden 2019 is centered around a core curriculum which focuses on secular mindfulness and emotional well-being.
 In addition to the core set of activities each day, Art in the Garden 2019 will feature interactive workshops with community partners: Balafon West African Dance Ensemble, the Storymobile, The Clay Project, and a Theater Workshop.
 All of the community partners will introduce activities in which youth can apply their social and emotional regulation skills, activities designed to empower and build the confidence of youth, encouraging them to see themselves as creators and agents of positive change.
 We believe all youth deserve access to enriching arts and cultural experiences.

 Surviving to Thriving is our vision is for Pittsburgh to become one of many models for best practices in social and emotional learning and in trauma-informed care and resilience.
 In order to support this vision, we will be holding “Surviving to Thriving” teacher training and holistic healing seminars for Art in the Garden educators, community partners, staff, parents and others working with youth.
 The two events for the summer of 2019, held on Saturday, June 15th and Saturday, August 10th, will support adults in developing mindfulness practices, strengthening conflict transformation skills, developing awareness of the effects of implicit bias, building skills that foster supportive relationships with youth, and supporting youth in developing resilience and social and emotional intelligence.
-Our primary goal for Surviving to Thriving is to create collaborative conversations regarding the impact of trauma on one’s cognitive, emotional, and physical development as well as their interpersonal relationships and life choices.
-Through the use of community collaborative learning sessions, we can develop greater awareness about the needs that exist for healthy youth development.
-In addition, we teach holistic and accessible skills that can support the healthy development of mind, body, and spirit beyond our program.
-Through our collaborative work, we strive to identify needs and plan for systemic change in youth development and education programs in the Pittsburgh area.
+The primary goal of Surviving to Thriving is to create collaborative conversations regarding the impact of early childhood adversity and trauma on one’s cognitive, emotional and physical development as well as on interpersonal relationships and life choices throughout one’s life span.
+Through community collaborative learning sessions, we can develop greater awareness of needs that exist for healthy youth, adult, family and community development where all can thrive.
+Surviving to Thriving is a bridge designed to connect educators, community organizations, families and professionals across generations and the healthcare spectrum.

 Trauma Symposium for the Healing of All Generations is a three-day Conference on Trauma to be held in Spring 2020.
 This symposium is a city-wide call to action to address trauma and abuse as a public health issue.
 We seek to address the collective arena of trauma and its effects throughout the generations in order to break cycles of silence and harm.
 We aim to address, prevent, and mitigate adverse experiences, trauma, and abuse and hold space for all people to be a part of a city-wide transformation to support the well-being and health of all.
 Through collaboration with local and national individuals and organizations, we hope to show the possibilities for healing that emerge when communities come together to provide all people with access to holistic, trauma-informed care.
 We believe that when we heal ourselves in the present, we heal the generations to come.